Singapore Photo Spots

 8. Buddha Tooth Relic Temple

-The name comes from what the Buddhists believe to be the left canine tooth of Lord Buddha, found in Kushinagar, India, and taken to Singapore.
+The name comes from what the Buddhists believe is the left canine tooth of Lord Buddha, found in Kushinagar, India, and taken to Singapore.
 Now the relic rests in a giant stupa, and viewers can observe it from a nearby viewing area.
 The Buddhist Cultural Museum on the third floor has many more relics and artifacts, as well as a delightful roof garden with a pagoda and prayer wheel — a heavenly spot, indeed.

 9. The ArtScience Museum